apopiak/substrate-migrations/README.md

 + Run [custom OnRuntimeUpgrade first](https://github.com/paritytech/substrate/pull/8687) (before `frame_system`)

 -------------------------------------
-## Migrations
+## FRAME Migrations
-This lists PRs that include or induce storage migrations after Substrate 2.0 with some examples of how they were implemented in production chains.
+This lists PRs that include or induce storage migrations in FRAME pallets after Substrate 2.0 with some examples of how they were implemented in production chains.

 ### `2021-05-03` Remove Offence Delay
 https://github.com/paritytech/substrate/pull/8414